-Generating a Dictionary Using Dictionary Inclusion in Python
+Dictionary Generation with Dictionary Comprehension in Python

 dictionary = { key: value for element in iter }

-Let's make a dictionary where the key will be generated in the range 1
+Let's create a dictionary where the key

-.
-And the value will be the square of the key:
+to 4.
+And the value will be the

 dct = {i: i ** 2 for i in range(1, 5)}